 Informal agreements on finances – beware!

-I conducted a case whereby the parties during divorce agreed on settlement, 1 kept the house and the other the family business.
+I conducted a case whereby the parties during divorce agreed to one of them keeping the house and the other the family business.
 The assets were split and the formal transfers were completed.

-At the time 1 party thought it would be a good idea to write the terms down but the other thought it unnecessary.
-Some 5 years after the divorce when financial circumstances had drastically changed for 1 of them an application to court was made.
+At the time, one party thought it would be a good idea to write the terms of the agreement down, but the other thought it unnecessary and so no formal agreement was recorded.
+Some five years later when financial circumstances had drastically changed for one of them, an application to court was made.
 The normal court process ensued, despite attempts to rely on the previous agreement, and disclosure based on current assets, income and needs was exchanged.
 This would have been avoided had the terms of the original settlement been formalised and sealed by the Court.

 Unless there are compelling reasons, such as mistake, non-disclosure or a major supervening event, such orders cannot be revisited or changed.
 Therefore certainty and protection is provided for by having a clean break properly documented by divorce lawyers and in a formal court order.
 This also potentially saves vast costs in the future.

-For advice on clean break divorce or your rights and options on finances as part of divorce, please contact our expert family lawyers in London.
+For advice on obtaining a clean break or in relation to the division of finances on divorce, please contact our expert family lawyers.